twilmans/Predicting_microbiome_diversity/README.md

 # Predicting_microbiome_diversity
-Different functions with examples written in Python for performing ML analysis from the paper ["Blood metabolome predicts gut microbiome α-diversity in humans"](https://www.nature.com/articles/s41587-019-0233-9)
+Different code examples written in Python for performing ML analysis from the paper ["Blood metabolome predicts gut microbiome α-diversity in humans"](https://www.nature.com/articles/s41587-019-0233-9)

 The data analyzed in the study requires submission of a research plan, please see the original paper for details.
 1) LASSO IMPLEMENTATION: trains a LASSO model using 10-fold CV to predict Gut Microbiome diversity, extracts key features, and evaluates model performance.